How to Calculate Startup Costs

 The same defining point affects assets as well.
 For example, amounts in inventory purchased before launch and available at launch are included in starting assets.
 Inventory purchased after launch will affect cash flow, and the balance sheet; but isn’t considered part of the starting costs.

-So, be sure to accurately define the cutoff for startup costs and ongoing expenses.
+So, be sure to accurately define the cutoff for startup costs and operating expenses.
 Again, by outlining everything within specific categories, this transition should be simple and easy to keep track of.

 Your launch month will likely be the start of your business’s fiscal year